 - whipped topping

-Combine the 1 cup of whipping cream, sugar (if using), chocolate, and butter in a pan on low heat.
+- Combine the 1 cup of whipping cream, sugar, chocolate, salt, and butter in a pan on low heat.
 Heat until the chocolate melts, stirring often.

-Remove from heat and add a bit of the chocolate to the egg yolks, whisking the whole time.
+- Remove from heat and add a bit (about 2 tablespoons, 1 tablespoon at a time) of the chocolate to the egg yolks, whisking the whole time.
 When the egg yolks are brought up in temperature, add them to the chocolate.